Alejogb1/job-board/blog-data/dbt-external-tables-not-being-executed.md

 id: "dbt-external-tables-not-being-executed"
 ---

-Okay so you're having trouble with dbt external tables not running that's a classic I’ve been there trust me It usually boils down to a few common culprits I've debugged this exact thing more times than I care to admit
+you're having trouble with dbt external tables not running that's a classic I’ve been there trust me It usually boils down to a few common culprits I've debugged this exact thing more times than I care to admit

 First things first lets talk about the basics of how dbt handles external tables Generally dbt uses a `schema.yml` file to describe your external tables The important part is the `external` config section in that file This tells dbt the file format where the data lives its location and crucially how to access it